Michigan adds Jean-Mary, Shoop to defensive staff

 ANN ARBOR, Mich.
-(AP) — Michigan has hired Brian Jean-Mary as linebackers coach, Bob Shoop as safeties coach and elevated Jay Harbough to special teams coordinator.
+(AP) — Michigan has hired Brian Jean-Mary as linebackers coach, Bob Shoop as safeties coach and elevated Jay Harbaugh to special teams coordinator.

 The Wolverines made the announcements Saturday.
 Harbaugh, the son of coach Jim Harbaugh, will continue coaching running backs as well.